celer-network/sgn-networks/sgn-1/README.md

 ### Selected parameters

 - `Validator whitelist: enabled.` Need to get whitelisted in order to claim validator on mainchain.
-- `Slash executiion: disabled.` Slash events are logged but not executed.
+- `Slash execution: disabled.` Slash events are logged but not executed.
 - `Reward distribution: disabled.`
 - `Minimal validator staking pool size: 100,000 CELR.`
 - `Slash timeout: 100.` The mainchain locking block time for funds to be potentially slashed.